hclsampleapps/kandy-cpaas2-sample-sms-ruby/README.md

 ngrok http 3001
 ```

-3001 is the `PORT` that is used while running the software.
+Where 3001 is the `PORT` that is used while running the software.

 Once `ngrok` starts forwarding the `localhost`, you would find a similar kind of message in your screen.